MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr-create-solution.md

 |[EventHub](/azure/data-explorer/kusto/management/data-ingestion/eventhub) | Metadata disaster recovery using [primary and secondary disaster recovery namespaces](/azure/event-hubs/event-hubs-geo-dr)     |
 |[Ingest from storage using Event Grid subscription](ingest-data-event-grid.md) |  Implement a [geo-disaster recovery](/azure/event-hubs/event-hubs-geo-dr) for the blob-created messages that are sent to EventHub and the [disaster recovery and account failover strategy](/azure/storage/common/storage-disaster-recovery-guidance)       |

-## Example of performing disaster recovery setup using Event Hub ingestion
+## Example of disaster recovery solution using Event Hub ingestion

 Once you've completed [Prepare for Azure regional outage to protect your data](#prepare-for-azure-regional-outage-to-protect-your-data), your data and management are distributed to multiple regions.
 If there's an outage in one region, Azure Data Explorer will be able to use the other replicas.